hplisiecki/bias_detection_showdown/README.md

 ## Code Book:

-app.R - A file with the main code for the shiny app.
+1. app.R - A file with the main code for the shiny app.

-simulation_functions - contains files used for data simulation
+2. simulation_functions - contains files used for data simulation

-       carter_sim.R - A file with the simulation code from the Carter and colleagues article (2019)
+2a.    carter_sim.R - A file with the simulation code from the Carter and colleagues article (2019)

-       censor_func.R - A file with the simulation biasing functions from the Carter and colleagues article (2019)
+2b.    censor_func.R - A file with the simulation biasing functions from the Carter and colleagues article (2019)

-       renkewitz_sim.R - A file with the simulation functions from the Renkewitz and Keiner article (2019) - slightly modified
+2c.    renkewitz_sim.R - A file with the simulation functions from the Renkewitz and Keiner article (2019) - slightly modified

-rmarkdown_files
+3. rmarkdown_files - contain files used for text display

-       conclusion1.Rmd - An Rmarkdown file used to display text in the Shiny app
+3a.    conclusion1.Rmd - An Rmarkdown file used to display text in the Shiny app

-       conclusion2.Rmd - Another Rmarkdown file with the same function
+3b.    conclusion2.Rmd - Another Rmarkdown file with the same function

-       introduction.Rmd - Another Rmarkdown file with the same function
+3c.    introduction.Rmd - Another Rmarkdown file with the same function

 setup.R - An R file which is used to centralize package attachment